Why it's so hard to dethrone Google - Local News 8

 “Google’s search index contains hundreds of billions of webpages and is well over 100,000,000 gigabytes in size,” the DOJ said in its lawsuit.
 “Developing a general search index of this scale, as well as viable search algorithms, would require an upfront investment of billions of dollars.”

 The last company to come close was Microsoft, which had the resources to comfortably compete with Google.
-But Microsoft’s search engine Bing, launched more than a decade ago, has failed to attract a competitive audience.
-Bing is currently in second place behind Google, but with barely 3% of the global search engine market, according to StatCounter.
+But Microsoft’s search engine Bing, launched more than a decade ago, has failed to attract a significant audience.
+Bing is currently in second place behind Google, but with only roughly 3% of the global search engine market, according to StatCounter.

 What the government could do